 Your aid and assistance benefits are determined using the same SMC rating table used for housebound benefits.
 Although aid and assistance benefits are classified as SMC Level R benefits.
 Again, the amount of your compensation will depend on your marital status, parents, and number of dependents.

-That said, note that you can only receive housebound benefits or aid and attendance benefits, but not both.
+Note that you can only receive housebound benefits or aid and attendance benefits, but not both.

 You can qualify for SMC aid and attendance benefits through several methods based on the nature of your disability.
 Usually, one of the following events must be true to qualify for aid and assistance: